Kim Yu-mi (beauty pageant titleholder): Acting career

 On October 13, 2014, it was announced that Kim would make her debut as a television actress, playing Chae Do-kyung in the KBS2 Naeil's Cantabile.
-Kim appeared on Toy's "Three People" and 2PM's "My House" MV.
+Kim then appeared in the music videos for Toy's "Three People" and 2PM's "My House".

 On October 15, 2015, Kim starred in the web series Delicious Love, co-starring alongside B1A4's Gongchan.
 On November 10, she was cast in the MBC family-oriented television miniseries The Dearest Lady.

 On June 22, 2016, Kim made her film debut in the Chinese film Bounty Hunters.
 On September 9, Kim appeared in the web series Bong Soon: A Cyborg in Love, playing the role as Super Junior's Kyuhyun ex-girlfriend.
 In 2017, Kim was cast as Lee Hyo-ri in Radiant Office.

 On March 4, 2020, it was announced that Kim had signed with INN Company.
 On September 25, Kim was a cast in the variety show Beauty and Luxury Season 5.
 On October 26, Kim starred in the drama film A Song for My Dear, making return to acting after 4 years.
 The film was released on March 8, 2023.